In mid-September Vancouver’s Mexican community hosts its free Market Mexico event with Mexican food, music and market vendors at Robson Square.

 TIP #6: If you want a good view of the Mariachi performance, start looking for a spot to watch from a half hour or more before the show (which in 2017 began shortly after 6:15 pm).
 The best place to watch from is somewhere on the lower steps in front of the Vancouver Art Gallery, or from a place behind a railing from up above.
 Most people stand for the show, so take that into consideration when choosing your spot.

-For more information about the event in 2018 click Market Mexico.
+For more information about the event click Market Mexico.

 For details about past Mexican events in Vancouver in September, click Fiesta Mexicana.